Adversarial Patterns: Building Robust Android Malware Classifiers: Evasion attack and defenses: Patterns in android malware classifiers

 Pierazzi et al. \cite{pierazzi2020intriguing} investigate the problem-space attacks and propose a set of formalization by defining constraints on the adversarial examples.
-They use this formalization to create adversarial malware in android on a large scale.
+They use this formalization to create adversarial malware in Android on a large scale.
 They define the following constraints so that any transformation $T$ on problem-space object $z \in Z$ leads to a valid and realistic object: the transformation must preserve the application semantics, the transformed object must be plausible, and the transformed object must be robust to pre-processing of a machine-learning pipeline.
 Perturbation in the problem-space attack is obtained using a problem-driven or gradient approach.
 In a problem-driven approach, the optimal transformation is performed empirically by applying random mutation on object $z$ using Genetic Programming \cite{xu2016automatically} or variants of Monte Carlo tree search \cite{quiring2019misleading} and learning the best perturbation for misclassification.
-The gradient-driven method approximates a differentiable feature mapping and attempts to follow the negative gradient as explained in \cite{yang2017malware}.
-They evaluate their formalization by performing an attack on Drebin classifier \cite{arp2014drebin} and Sec-SVM \cite{demontis2017yes}.
-They use an automated software transplantation \cite{barr2015automated} method for extracting the slices of bytecode from non-malware apps and inserting them into malicious apps.
-This type of attack is called mimicry attack \cite{laskov2014practical}.
-They create an evasive variant for each malware in both SVM and Sec-SVM classifiers and achieve a misclassification rate of 100.0\%.
-They prove that it is practically feasible to evade the state-of-the-art classifier by generating realistic adversarial examples at scale.

-\textbf{Ensemble attack:} Li et al. \cite{li2020adversarial} propose an ensemble attack for modification of a malware sample with multiple attacks and manipulation sets.
-The attack set comprises of PGD \cite{kurakin2016adversarial}, Grosee \cite{grosse2017adversarial}, FGSM \cite{goodfellow2015explaining}, JSMA \cite{chen2019android}, salt and pepper noise, and five obfuscation attacks.
-The manipulation sets constraint the permitted perturbation on the features of android apps.
-Using the proposed attack also called max strategy attack, an adversary picks an attack method ($h$) and a manipulation set ($M_x$) that produces the optimal attack.
+The gradient-driven method approximates a differentiable feature mapping similar to MRV \cite{yang2017malware}.
+Cara et al. \cite{cara2020feasibility} study whether adversarial samples can be created by the injection of system API calls.
+They perform problem-space attacks by defining constraints similar to Pierazzi et al. \cite{pierazzi2020intriguing}.